 Individual Donors May Not Be the Priority.
 But They’re Still Worth Prioritizing.

 The donation link is missing or buried.
-The appeal lacks a powerful image or a quote that makes someone feel something.
-Even a small detail, like a realistic default giving level, can shape whether someone donates or clicks away.
+The appeal lacks an image or a quote that makes someone feel something.
+Even a small detail like a realistic default giving level can shape whether someone gives or leaves.

 Common ways organizations unintentionally leave individual donors hanging